danadigun/vanhackthon-sh-gsl-Hocky/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
+* Thanks VanHack to propitiate this experience.
-* Inspiration
+* Thanks GSL Holding to create challenge.
-* etc
+* Thanks all the team shadow warrior, for great experience.
+Zero To Hero.